swcarpentry/python-novice-inflammation/episodes/04-loop.md

     of letters long.
 It might be easier to type them in manually.

 2.  **Difficult to maintain**.
-If we want to decorate each printed character with an asterix or any other character, we would have to change four lines of code.
+If we want to decorate each printed character with an asterisk or any other character, we would have to change four lines of code.
 While this might not be a problem for short strings, it would definitely be a problem for longer ones.